What is celiac disease?

 Osteoporosis is a complication of untreated celiac disease.
 The small intestine is responsible for absorbing important nutrients, such as calcium.
 Calcium is essential for building and maintaining healthy bones.
 Even people with celiac disease who consume enough calcium are often deficient in this nutrient.
 And because calcium is needed to keep bones healthy, low bone density is common in both children and adults with untreated and newly diagnosed celiac disease.

-When people with celiac disease eliminate foods containing gluten from their diet, normal absorption of nutrients from the intestines is usually restored within a few months, although it may take up to 2 years in older adults.
+When most people with celiac disease eliminate foods containing gluten from their diet, normal absorption of nutrients from the intestines is usually restored within a few months, although it may take longer in older adults.
 Eventually, most children and adults have significant improvements in bone density.

 People with celiac disease who have successfully adopted a gluten-free diet also need to follow the same basic strategies for bone health that apply to others who don’t have the disease.
 These strategies include getting adequate calcium and vitamin D, performing weight-bearing exercise, not smoking, and avoiding excessive use of alcohol.
 In some cases, an osteoporosis treatment medication may be recommended.